Skip to Content

 The Deba is intended to process fish, poultry, and slicing meat.
 The primary purpose of the Deba, which means “pointed carving knife,” was to fillet fish and cut the head off the fish.
 This requires a more robust knife to handle cutting through the fish and the bones at the head.

-The knife’s heel is usually thicker to provide the added strength in the blade for cutting through small bones.
+The knife’s heel is usually thicker to provide added strength to the blade for cutting through small bones.

-The design of the forward part of the blade is intended to ease the task of running the knife along the fish ribs and spine to cut the fillet from the fish.
+The design of the forward part of the blade is intended to ease the task of running the knife along the fish’s ribs and spine to cut the fillet from the fish.

 BTW: If you want to know more about Japanese and other knives and their sharpening, check out the books listed above.
 These books are recommended by professional sharpeners and knife makers (Amazon links):